2023 Most Popular Online Computer & Information Sciences Bachelor's Degree Schools in North Carolina

 Read full report on Computer & Information Sciences at East Carolina University

-You’ll be in good company if you decide to attend Strayer University - North Carolina.
-It ranked #4 on our 2023 Most Popular Online Computer & Information Sciences Bachelor’s Degree Schools in North Carolina list.
-Located in the large city of Morrisville, Strayer University - North Carolina is a private for-profit college with a small student population.
+The in-demand online bachelor’s degree programs at Strayer University - North Carolina helped the school earn the #4 place on this year’s ranking of the best computer and information sciences schools in North Carolina.
+Located in the city of Morrisville, Strayer University - North Carolina is a private for-profit college with a small student population.

 About 25% of the students majoring in computer and information sciences at the school are women while 75% are male.